tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 }
 ```

-### Download a file from file storage with a pre-signed URL.
+### Download a file from file storage with a presigned URL.

-Read access to a file can also be restricted by using pre-signed URLs for downloading.
+Read access to a file can also be restricted by using presigned URLs for downloading.
 The mechanism is very similar to the one presented in the upload section.

-For this example, consider a `PrivateImageComponent` that takes as input the file path on the storage, requests a pre-signed upload URL, and displays the file:
+For this example, consider a `PrivateImageComponent` that takes as input the file path on the storage, requests a presigned upload URL, and displays the file:

 ```typescript
 import { Component, Input, OnChanges, SimpleChanges } from '@angular/core';